Consultation has concluded

 Thanks to everyone who shared their thoughts on our vision for the future.

-In the meantime, you can explore the local and districtwide visions and see what matters most to your community: Vision Kāpiti 2060 - Kāpiti Coast District Council
+In the meantime, you can explore the local and districtwide visions and see what matters most to your community: Vision Kāpiti 2060 - Kāpiti Coast District Council.

 Waikanae is geographically the largest ward in the Kāpiti Coast District.
 It stretches from Reikorangi to Te Horo Beach.
 Each community in Waikanae has its own special vibe and unique characteristics, as well as its own needs and aspirations.